renewablefunding/codechallenge/README.md

 Renewable Funding: Code Challenge
 =================================

 Hi there!
 We're ecstatic that you're interested in working for Renewable Funding's dev team.
-To get a better idea of your current development skills, we'd like for you to complete a devteam - build an application according to a set of requirements.
+To get a better idea of your current development skills, we'd like for you to complete a code challenge - build an application according to a set of requirements.
 The actual business requirements are listed further down, but here are the general tech requirements:

 1. Write your code in Ruby.
 1. Make sure your app is runnable on Mac OS X or Linux.